hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Just stores the address of each loaded token, or there's more to that?

 [22:42:36](#dHr0MlPII_NFCkm7nr3WI1inCMqQwgUgLSio2Ylk1kk) <dockimbel>:
-The compiler is written in Rebol, the loaded R/S is Rebol data, no access to any address. Ì†ΩÌ∏â
+The compiler is written in Rebol, the loaded R/S is Rebol data, no access to any address. üòâ

 [22:42:43](#-ZKVZlN6P_oJaAbvrhAKfpcK9qLekerV4kK1PrdxH3Y) <dockimbel>:
 * The compiler is written in Rebol, the loaded R/S is Rebol data, no access to any memory address. ;-)